syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 list.Add("LastName");
 option.ExcludedColumns = list;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/ExportColumn.png)

 ### ExportColumnWidth

-By default data grid columns will be exported to excel with the value of the `DataGridExcelExportingOption.DefaultColumnWidth`.
-But you can also export the data grid to excel with the exact column widths from the SfDataGrid by setting [DataGridExcelExportingOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportColumnWidth.html) as `true`. `ExportColumnWidth` property's default value is false.
+By default, the data grid columns will be exported to Excel with the value of the `DataGridExcelExportingOption.DefaultColumnWidth` but, you can also export the data grid to Excel with the exact column widths by setting the [DataGridExcelExportingOption.ExportColumnWidth](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportColumnWidth.html) to `true`.
+The default value of `ExportColumnWidth` property is false.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.ExportColumnWidth = true;
 {% endhighlight %}
+{% endtabs %}

 ### ExportRowHeight

-By default data grid rows will be exported to excel with the value of the `DataGridExcelExportingOption.DefaultRowHeight`.
-But you can also export the data grid to excel with the exact row heights from the SfDataGrid by setting [DataGridExcelExportingOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportRowHeight.html) as `true`. `ExportRowHeight` property's default value is false.
+By default, the data grid rows will be exported to Excel with the value of the `DataGridExcelExportingOption.DefaultRowHeight` but, you can also export the data grid to excel with the exact row heights by setting the [DataGridExcelExportingOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportRowHeight.html) to `true`.
+The defualt value of `ExportRowHeight` property is false.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.ExportRowHeight = true;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/Excel/DefaultHeightWidth.png)

-#### ExcelVersion
+### ExcelVersion

-SfDataGrid allows you to export the data to excel in specific versions based on your requirement by using [DataGridExcelExportingOption.ExcelVersion](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExcelVersion.html) property.
+The SfDataGrid allows exporting the data to Excel in specific versions by using the [DataGridExcelExportingOption.ExcelVersion](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExcelVersion.html) property.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.ExcelVersion = Syncfusion.XlsIO.ExcelVersion.Excel2013;
 {% endhighlight %}
+{% endtabs %}

-#### ExportGroups
+### ExportGroups

-By default, all the groups in data grid will be exported to Excel sheet.
-If you want to export the data grid without Groups, set the [DataGridExcelExportingOption.ExportGroups](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportGroups.html) property as `false`.
+By default, all the groups in the data grid will be exported to Excel sheet.
+To export the data grid without Groups, set the [DataGridExcelExportingOption.ExportGroups](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExportGroups.html) property to `false`.

+{% tabs %}
 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();
 option.ExportGroups = true;
 {% endhighlight %}
+{% endtabs %}

 * ExportGroups = true;
 ![](SfDataGrid_images/Excel/GroupSumExcel.png)